SalsaGal/SalsaGal/README.md

 ### Heya

-I'm Emily (she/her), I'm a computer nerd (obviously) who loves messing with Rust :D
+I'm Emily (she/her), I'm a computer nerd (obviously) who loves messing with Rust :D Feel free to contact me and say hi

 Languages (in order of proficiency):
  - Rust